4 Key Elements To Consider for an Emergency Evacuation Plan in the Workplace

 2. Clearly Mapped Out Evacuation Procedures

-Different emergencies will require different action from employees.
+Different emergencies will require different actions from employees.
 For example, what steps are your employees required to take once an evacuation has been confirmed as necessary?
 Will you require employees to gather at one location within the premises before evacuating to an exterior location?
 Is it safer to do it a certain way?
 Or would it take too much time?

 To determine all these factors, consider the following: